 That left the burden of proof back on the bears to weaken it below there, or possibly suffer the next surge up into the 166.00-.50 major congestion it saw by late March.
-This was classic BUND bull trend rollover activity on the second month pushing back up into previous front month levels, and the extended resistance is not until the 168.00 area from mid-2016.
-While recently reacting back down, it held well and has rebounded from key 164.50-.00 area support.
+This was classic BUND bull trend rollover activity on the second month pushing back up into previous front month levels.